Hourly Employee Engagement: Strategies for Retention

 When discussing employee engagement, many conversations focus on salaried, professional populations and the experiences they have in the workplace.
 However, these conversations often fail to adequately address the unique experiences and needs of hourly and other frontline employees.

 In practice, this means that many organizational engagement strategies fail to accommodate a sizable segment of their workforce.
-According to the Bureau of Labor Statistics December 2022 employment report, 223,000 non-farm jobs were added within the United States, with the largest gains in the areas of leisure and hospitality (67K jobs), healthcare (55K), and construction (28K).
+Hourly workers represent a substantial portion of the U.S. labor market, with significant employment concentrated in sectors like leisure and hospitality, healthcare, retail, and construction.
 Employers in these fields depend heavily on the productivity of their hourly workforces.

-To explore the unique challenges and opportunities associated with engaging hourly employees, Perceptyx’s Bradley Wilson, Ph.D. led a webinar featuring leaders from several customer organizations working to create a positive employee experience, including maintaining high levels of engagement for their hourly workers:
+To explore the unique challenges and opportunities associated with engaging hourly employees, Perceptyx led a webinar featuring leaders from several customer organizations working to create a positive employee experience, including maintaining high levels of engagement for their hourly workers:

 Following are some of the highlights of their discussion, which you can watch in full here.